2019–20 Motherwell F.C. season: March

 On 9 March, Motherwell announced the signing of Harry Robinson on a contract until the end of the season.

 On 11 March, David Turnbull signed a one-year extension to his contract, keeping him at Motherwell until the summer of 2022.

 On 13 March, the Scottish Football Association postponed all league fixtures until further notice due to the COVID-19 pandemic.

 May

 On 18 May the season was curtailed by the Scottish Professional Football League with Motherwell finishing the season in third place with a points per game ration of 1.5333, 0.0333 higher than fourth placed Aberdeen.

 On 29 May, Motherwell announced that Tony Watt had signed a new contract with the club, for the 2020–21 season.

-On 31 May, Motherwell announced that Rohan Ferguson, Mark Gillespie, Richard Tait, Peter Hartley, Christian Ilić, Adam Livingstone and Christy Manzinga were all leaving the club after their contracts expired, whilst Charles Dunne, Chris Long, Barry Maguire, PJ Morrison, Harry Robinson and Yusuf Hussain have been offered new contracts with contracts due to expire too Lokopd.
+On 31 May, Motherwell announced that Rohan Ferguson, Mark Gillespie, Richard Tait, Peter Hartley, Christian Ilić, Adam Livingstone and Christy Manzinga were all leaving the club after their contracts expired, whilst Charles Dunne, Chris Long, Barry Maguire, P. J. Morrison, Harry Robinson and Yusuf Hussain have been offered new contracts with contracts due to expire too.